rust-lang/async-book/src/01_getting_started/02_why_async.md

   are important for systems programming and custom runtime implementors.
 - **The actor model** divides all concurrent computation into units called actors, which communicate through fallible message passing, much like in distributed systems.
-It can be efficiently implemented, but it leaves many practical issues unanswered, such as flow control and retry logic.
+The actor model can be efficiently implemented, but it leaves many practical issues unanswered, such as flow control and retry logic.

-In short, asynchronous programming allows highly performant implementations that are suitable for low-level languages like Rust, while providing most of the ergonomic benefits of threads and coroutines.
+In summary, asynchronous programming allows highly performant implementations that are suitable for low-level languages like Rust, while providing most of the ergonomic benefits of threads and coroutines.